 About the ASL-English Interpreter Preparation Program

-The proximity of the California School for the Deaf and the large Deaf Community in Fremont gives students opportunities to interact with Deaf and Hard of Hearing people and to observe professional interpreters in a wide variety of professional, social, and cultural settings.Skip plugin info.
+- The proximity of the California School for the Deaf and the large Deaf Community in Fremont provides opportunities in a wide variety of professional, social, and cultural settings.

 - The Gallaudet University Regional Center on campus at Ohlone: The GURC brings the resources of Gallaudet University , the world’s only liberal arts university for deaf and hard of hearing people, to Ohlone through partnerships with four host sites.
 The Western Regional Center of GURC, hosted at Ohlone, is comprised of the following 13 states: AK, AR, CA, CO, HI, ID, MT, NM, NV, OR, UT, WA, WY.

 Links to our program vlogs: